 What happens if the chlorine level isn’t right?

 The incorrect amount of chlorine can not only fade a bathing suit (like it did mine!), but it can also cause skin sensitivity.
 Too many chloramines can cause skin irritation.

-And contrary to what you might think, a strong chemical smell of chlorine doesn’t necessarily mean there’s too much in your hot tub—what you are smelling is the chloramine, or the chlorine byproduct from chlorine that has already been used up.
+A strong chemical smell of chlorine doesn’t necessarily mean there’s too much in your hot tub—what you are smelling is the chloramine, or the chlorine byproduct from chlorine that has already been used up.
 This is often a sign that you actually need to add more Free Available Chlorine.